Ratmil/books/README.md

 make install

 ## Start server
 make run
- It listen by default on port 8000 and you can see documentation on localhost:8000/docs.
+-It listen by default on port 8000 and you can see documentation on localhost:8000/docs.

 ## Run tests
 make test